 Our conclusion?
 The Restaurant Manager job market is wide open for candidates.

-Top Restaurant Manager resume sections that make the best layout
+Top restaurant manager sections that make the best resume

 - Professional summary

 How to craft the perfect restaurant manager resume experience section

 Perfecting the experience section: restaurant manager resume checklist.

 - Be careful with bullet points: use no more than 4-6 per position;

 - Mention only positions that are relevant to the job you’re applying for;

 - List your experience in chronological or reverse-chronological order;

 - Highlight your results by using numbers – e.g. percentage increase/decrease in an important metric that’s followed by - your hard work;